ppy/osu-wiki/wiki/osu!_File_Formats/Db_(file_format)/en.md

 collection.db
 -------------

-**collection.db** contains user beatmap collection data.
-It can be transferred from one osu! installation to another; however, it will not work without also having all the collected beatmaps installed as well.
+**collection.db** contains the user's beatmap collection data.
+This file can be transferred from one osu! installation to another.
+However, this will not work if the PC does not have all of the collected beatmaps installed.

 ### collection.db format